amitkumardube/terraform-deep-dive/README.md

 - for : loop over list and map.

 <b> If statement </b>
+- If can be combined with any of the above loops.
+- We are using conditional statement with count loop.

 <b> Variables in terraform </b>
 - While declaring a variable, you need to provide name , type , default value , description.
 The last 3 optional.